 Theological Learning

-Learning about God is an important aspect of formation and everyone who trains with us follows some kind of theology course.
-Most candidates for ministry study on our BTh (degree) programme which is validated by the University of Wales Trinity St David, and specifically designed with the needs of discipleship and ministry in mind.
+Growing in your knowledge of God is a key aspect of formation, and everyone who trains with us follows some kind of theology course.
+Most candidates for ministry study on our Theology for Life (BTh in Theology for Discipleship, Ministry and Mission) programme, which is validated by the University of Wales Trinity St David and specifically designed with the needs of discipleship and ministry in mind.

 Placements